Hibernating and Awakening Your Draft System

 - And other tips!

 We suggest that you print out our checklist and grab a pen.
 Start checking off each step as it is completed.
-If you are also looking for help creating your Post-COVID strategy, check out our list of 49 Tips when Reopening in the Post-Pandemic World.
+If you are also looking for help developing your COVID-19 strategy, check out our list of 54 Tips when Reopening in the Pandemic World.

 Soon, your draft system will be up and running and you’ll be serving customers again.
 Cheers to that!